bioconda/bioconda.github.io/_sources/developer/repodata_patching.rst.txt

 that can be installed.
 Thus, you and everyone else in the world, will constantly get non-functional installs whenever creating new environments with nanoqc.
 Sure you can get around this with `conda create -n nanoqc nanoqc bokeh=2.4.3`, but that still leaves things broken for everyone else in the world.
+Another option would be to update the nanoqc recipe in bioconda-recipes, and this should also be done if the latest version is problematic, but this would not solve all other existing, earlier versions of nanoqc packages that also do not restrict bokeh.

 Wouldn't it be nice if you could just fix the nanoqc package, in place, such that it magically contains a restriction on the version of bokeh that it depends on?
 It turns out you **CAN** do this with repodata patching.

 What is repodata?
 -----------------

 Repodata is a JSON file that contains a variety of information for each package in Bioconda.
-There is one for each architecture (linux-64, osx-64, noarch, etc.) and they're hosted by bioconda.
+There is one for each architecture (linux-64, linux-aarch64, osx-64, noarch, etc.) and they're hosted in the bioconda channel.
 For example, the noarch repodata.json file `is available here <https://conda.anaconda.org/bioconda/noarch/repodata.json>`_.
 Let's take a look at the what sorts of things are stored within this file for a single package: